You are here

 Are meals provided?

 Meals are not provided, though we do provide coffee, tea, and soda.
 You may bring a lunch if you wish.
 We have a refrigerator for your use.
-There is a cafeteria in the Anchorage Federal Building as well as other restaurants nearby.
+There are cafeterias in the Anchorage and Juneau Federal Buildings as well as other restaurants nearby.
+Less options are available in Fairbanks, especially in winter.

 Remember to take your ID with you if you leave the building.
 You will need it to get back in!